-Welcome to Episode 304 of The Spokesmen cycling podcast.
-This show was published on Wednesday 10th of August 2022..
+Welcome to Episode 314 of the Spokesmen cycling podcast.
+This show was engineered on Saturday 26th of November 2022.

 The Spokesmen cycling roundtable podcast is brought to you by Tern bicycles.
 The good people at Tern are committed to building bikes that are useful enough to ride every day, and dependable enough to carry the people you love.
 In other words, they make the kind of bikes that they want to ride.
 Tern has e bikes for every type of rider.
 Whether you’re commuting, taking your kids to school, or even caring another adult, visit www.tern bicycles.com.
 That’s t e r n bicycles.com to learn more.

 Hi, I’m Carlton Reid and this episode of The spokesmen podcast is book-shaped.
 I talked to Hannah Reynolds about her LEJOG book.
 But first, here’s Ned Boulting discussing the fifth year of the big fat Road Book.
 So happy birthday, fifth fifth edition 2018 was the first one and this is this is a big heavy book.
 And it’s the 2022.
 So five years